-Discrimination is the act of treating someone unfairly or differently because of who they are, due to certain beliefs or because they possess certain characteristics.
+Discrimination is the act of treating someone unfairly because of who they are, their beliefs or because they possess certain characteristics.

-There are many forms of discrimination and sadly, despite the Equality Act 2010 and the fact that everyone falls under the protected characteristics, it is still a problem in society.
+There are many forms of discrimination that take place, and despite the Equality Act 2010, which was formed to protect certain characteristics, it remains a problem.

 The Equality Act 2010 highlights nine protected characteristics.
-It is against the law to discriminate against anyone because of the following:
+This means it is against the law to discriminate against anyone because of the following:

 - sexual orientation

 - race including colour, nationality, ethnic or national origin

 - being pregnant or on maternity leave

 - being married or in a civil partnership